carsonyl/carsonyl.github.io/_posts/2016-06-11-py23-nested-exception-reraise.md

     raise
 ```

-You'd expect that this code would re-raise `ValueError`, and it does - on Python 3.
+You'd expect that this code would re-raise `ValueError`, and it does &mdash; on Python 3.
 On Python 2, it re-raises `TypeError` instead, despite it having been caught in the
 nested try/except block.